Writing Exercise: Making Your Nature Walk a Color Walk

 If someone blurts or starts to talk, gently put an arm around that child and squeeze him or her to yourself.
 You can make a quiet “shhh” sound as a reminder.
 Kiss the child on the head.
-Stay clam and gentle.
+Stay calm and gentle.

 What to notice